 - Your device should be visible within a few minutes.

-When the import is succeeded and processed, you should now see your device in your Windows Autopilot devices.
-Make sure the Profile Status for the device is set to Assigned.
-You can now start your Windows 10 virtual machine and start enrolling the device with Windows Autopilot!
+When successfully verified, you can now start your Windows 10 virtual machine and start enrolling the device with Windows Autopilot!